nextauthjs/next-auth/www/docs/getting-started/introduction.md

 ## About NextAuth.js

-NextAuth.js is complete open source authentication solution for [Next.js](http://nextjs.org/) applications.
+NextAuth.js is a complete open source authentication solution for [Next.js](http://nextjs.org/) applications.

 It is designed from the ground up to support Next.js and Serverless.